Book Your Free Consultation

 Appeals

-Two appeal types exist: conviction appeals and severity appeals.
+There are two types of criminal appeals: conviction appeals and severity appeals.

 Read More